maxiboom1/Electron-keystroker/README.md

 - Style: Hidden Vertical scrollbar now on app - small change with big impact app visibility
 - Style: Added sticky option to top menu - it always on the top of the screen
+- Added new config page struct html with tabs (not styled yet)
 ### 1.1.4

 - Added Application menu: File (Exit), Settings(preferences), About(about page).